nms-creative-designers/.github/profile/README.md

 # Welcome to Creative X! 🙋‍♀️

-We’re **Creative X**, a tight-knit crew of UI/UX designers and front-end developers crafting slick, user-friendly digital experiences.
+We’re **Creative Designers**, a tight-knit crew of UI/UX designers and front-end developers crafting slick, user-friendly digital experiences.
 Think pixel-perfect designs and code that pops—we’re all about blending form and function.

 ## 🌈 How to Jump In